tilatrivia/clocktower-notebook/README.md

 * Chips in Wrap will have different vertical padding due to larger touch target on touch platforms vs web.
 [Flutter Issue on Github](https://github.com/flutter/flutter/issues/67797)

 ## Disclaimer
 The rules and characters of the game Blood on the Clocktower are intellectual property of Steven Medway and The Pandemonium Institute.
 I do not claim to own them.
-I do claim ownership of the app's format and design, as it pertains to the GLP-3.0 Licence.
+I do claim ownership of the app's format and design, as it pertains to the licence.